Chairman of NBCUniversal

 Chief Financial Officer

-Kini is a graduate of Wesleyan University in Connecticut with a bachelor of arts in Economics, and received his MBA from Harvard Business School.
+Kini graduated from Wesleyan University with a B.A. in Economics and received his M.B.A with High Distinction from Harvard Business School.

 Chairman, Universal Filmed Entertainment Group

 As Chairman, Universal Filmed Entertainment Group (UFEG), Donna Langley is responsible for the global creative strategy and business operations for the motion picture group.
 In this role, she oversees the production, marketing and distribution for film and television content across Universal Pictures, DreamWorks Animation (DWA), Focus Features, Universal Pictures International and Universal Pictures Home Entertainment.